waimea-tjeggers/kotlin-gui-starter-basic/README.md

-# kotlin-gui-starter-basic
+# Kotlin GUI Starter - Basic UI

-A tarter project fpr a very simple Kotlin GUI app using Swing and FlatLAF
+A starter project for a very simple Kotlin GUI app using Swing and FlatLAF